xataio/ask-your-stack/README.md

 # Questions?

-IF you have any questions, or you'd like to request more documentations, please head over to our [Discord](https://xata.io/discord)
+If you have any questions, or you'd like to request more documentations, please head over to our [Discord](https://xata.io/discord).